Share

 Each crack becomes a window for the light to enter.”

 Be well my friends as you get ready for what I hope is a Merry Christmas and a Happy Hanukkah.
-I hope it brings everyone peace.
+I hope it brings peace to everyone.

 Share this Story